RickofManc/fresh-casts/README.md

 The code on each file has been tested using the appropriate validation service; W3C Markup for HTML, W3C Jigsaw for CSS and Pep8 Online for Python.

 As this project uses Django templates the html has been validated by manually clicking through the application pages, copying the templates to validate using the W3C Validator.
 HTML for the Django admin site pages was not edited so has not been validated here.
 The Signup, Login and Logout pages from Django allauth were customised and so have been validated.
-The same process was undertaken to test the python files with Pep8 Online and CSS with W3C Jigsaw.
+The same process was undertaken to test the Python files with Pep8 Online and CSS with W3C Jigsaw.

 Due to the nature of extending the base.html template the W3C Validator consistently found the following warnings or errors.
 As these are incurred as part of the design they have not been listed within the table.
 Only exceptions not anticipated have been listed.
 - Consider adding a lang attribute to the html start tag to declare the language of this document.
 - Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>.
 - Element head is missing a required instance of child element title.